Trump impeached after Capitol riot in historic second charge

 McConnell told major donors over the weekend that he was through with Trump, said the strategist, who demanded anonymity to describe McConnell's conversations.

-In a note to colleagues Wednesday, McConnell said he had "not made a final decision on how I will vote."
+In a note to colleagues Wednesday, McConnell said he had "not made a final decision on how I will vote" in a Senate impeachment trial.

 Unlike his first time, Trump faces this impeachment as a weakened leader, having lost his own reelection as well as the Senate Republican majority.